Recommended treatments for HIV

 • The choice of medication should be individualised, taking into account side effects, other health issues, drug interactions and personal preferences.

-Draft guidelines from the British HIV Association (BHIVA) list a range of options for people taking HIV treatment.
-The draft was published in May 2022 and is open for consultation until 9 June 2022; the finalised guidelines will be published some time after that.
+Guidelines from the British HIV Association (BHIVA) list a range of options for people taking HIV treatment.
+The latest version was published in 2023.

-The guidelines include recommendations for the drug combinations to choose from when starting HIV treatment or when switching with undetectable viral load.
+The guidelines include recommendations for the drug combinations to choose from when starting HIV treatment, or when switching with an undetectable viral load.

 Most people take a combination of three antiretroviral medications, although some two-drug combinations are now also possible.